PeteHaitch/phd_thesis/markdown/paper_reviews.md

 __NOTE TO SELF: I like the FDR procedure but I'm not convince beta regression is necessary.
 Perhaps we can get away with the cheaper linear/logistic regression but make use of the cluster + FDR approach?__

 ## \citet{Akalin:2012cm}
 \citet{Akalin:2012cm} developed `methylKit`, an `R` package for processing bisulfite-sequencing data (__LINK TO SOFTWARE__).
-The methods describedin the paper are applicable to WGBS, although all examples in the paper use RRBS data and the accompanying website for the software suggests that WGBS data might be too large for the software to handle [`v0.9.2` https://code.google.com/p/methylkit/](https://code.google.com/p/methylkit/). `methylKit` contains many useful utility functions for processing and visualising bisulfite-sequencing data.
+The methods described in the paper are applicable to WGBS, although all examples in the paper use RRBS data and the accompanying website for the software suggests that WGBS data might be too large for the software to handle [`v0.9.2` https://code.google.com/p/methylkit/](https://code.google.com/p/methylkit/). `methylKit` contains many useful utility functions for processing and visualising bisulfite-sequencing data.

 \citet{Akalin:2012cm} does not describe a method for _identifying_ DMRs, rather it describes two methods for _testing_ pre-defined regions